Max-OSSoftware/drum-set/README.md

 This command builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 This way, your app is ready to be deployed!

-## Contributing

-If you want to contribute to this project and make it better, your help is very welcome.
-Create a pull request with your suggested changes, and we will review it as soon as possible.

-## License

-This project is licensed under the [MIT License](LICENSE).